How to make a real Spanish omelette (or should that be Italian potato frittata?!)

-Picnics, party food, a quick lunch or combined with salad as a tasty meal - this authentic Spanish omelette or 'tortilla' recipe fits all the bills but takes just minutes to make.
+Wherever you are, and whatever you're looking for - picnics or party food, a quick lunch or combined with salad as a tasty evening meal - this authentic recipe uses ingredients you're likely to have in stock and takes just minutes to make.

-We eat Spanish omelette in very much the same way I enjoyed it in Spain.
-It makes a light but filling main meal when taken straight from the hob and combined with a green salad - or even better, a tomato and onion salad.
+It makes a light but filling main meal when taken straight from the oven and combined with a tomato and onion salad.

 individual portions, wrapped in cling film (Saran wrap) and eaten as part of a picnic on